bpfman/bpfman/docs/examples/example-bpf-local.md

 > **_NOTE:_** Only for kernel versions prior to **kernel 5.19**

-The examples use a map to share data between the userspace side of the program and the BPF portion.
+The examples use a map to share data between the userspace side of the program and the eBPF portion.
 Accessing this map requires access to the CAP_BPF capability for kernel versions prior to **kernel 5.19**.
 Run the following command to grant `go-xdp-counter` access to the CAP_BPF capability: